 Commodity Insight Africa (CIAfrica) was established in 2006 when an unfulfilled need for up to date, reliable and relevant information on soft commodities was identified in Sub Saharan Africa (SSA).
 Since then a vast network of contacts has been established in countries in the region providing up to date relevant information to make it possible to deliver a consistent and trustworthy information service in this niche market.

 We have a dynamic enthusiastic team of three employees.
-Two are involved on the research side and the third covers finance, administration and manage our database.
+Two are involved on the data information side and the third covers finance and administration.

 Consumption patterns in most cases are a function of availability and affordability.
 When prices increase, consumers normally consume less and substitute with other more affordable products, if available, or just eat less.
 It is important to grasp these consumption patterns as it could have a material impact on demand.